-The Sanctions and Anti-Money Laundering Bill will begin its committee stage, the first chance for line-by-line scrutiny, in the Lords on Tuesday 21 November.
+The Sanctions and Anti-Money Laundering Bill concluded committee stage, the first chance for line-by-line scrutiny, in the Lords on Tuesday 12 December.

-Members are expected to discuss a range of subjects, including the prevention of acts contravening international conflict law, the protection of civilians in conflict zones and the legitimate travel of persons recognised under the UN Convention Relating to the Status of Refugees.
+Members discussed a range of subjects, including the prevention of acts contravening international conflict law and the legitimate travel of persons recognised under the UN Convention Relating to the Status of Refugees.

 Lords second reading: Wednesday 1 November